JFK24/zeppr/README.md

   date.time=as.POSIXct(c("2022-01-01 13:00:00", "2022-01-02 14:00:00", "2022-01-03 15:00:00")),
   temperature=c(12, 14, 20)
 )
-# we add a column containing cumulative sum of growing degree-days as follows:
+# we add a column containing cumulative sum of growing degree-days
 # by setting hourly.data to TRUE and reusing hourly temperatures
 # for both t.min and t.max parameters as follows:
 mutate_cumsum_gdd(hourly.table, date=date.time,